jordles/notes/Postgres.md

 6️⃣ SELECT → Choose columns to return
 7️⃣ DISTINCT → Remove duplicate rows
 8️⃣ ORDER BY → Sort the final result
-9️⃣ LIMIT / OFFSET → Limit the number of rows
+9️⃣ LIMIT / OFFSET → Limit the number of rows (by convention, limit is placed before offset)

 **Keywords** - tell the database what we want to do.
 Its always written in CAPITAL LETTERS.
 **Identifiers** - tell the database what this is called.
 Its always written in lowercase.